 If selling a convertible pick a sunny day and take shots with the roof up and down.

-Phone pics are fine; just be sure to tilt your phone sidewards as most sites display pictures in landscape format.
+Phone pics are fine; just be sure to tilt your phone sideways as most sites display pictures in landscape format.

 Be real about the price you advertise your car for.
 Redbook.com.au shows recommended private and trade-in prices for most cars.
-Also check out vehicle sales websites or your local newspaper to see what cars like yours up for private sale are going for in your general area.
+It is worth noting, however, that these websites don't always get it right.
+The best yardstick is to also check out vehicle sales websites to compare your car against others.

 Be sure to take into account differences between similar models such as leather interior, transmission and engine sizes.